 The fact that Google considers Rankbrain the third important signal, it is reasonable to say it can affect Search Engine Optimization (SEO) in the long run.
 Defining keywords and optimizing content has always been the foundation stage in SEO.
 This is the stage that will be affected most by Rankbrain.
 Until Rankbrain, Google’s human engineers created a mathematical algorithm to determine search rankings.
 However, with the introduction of Rankbrain, this algorithm is set to evolve furthermore.
 Consequently, a successful SEO campaign also has to be more agile and adjustable to the anticipated changes.

-The SEO and Google’s Rankbrain together have a single target—the person who is carrying out the search.
-However, Rankbrain is more dedicated towards analyzing and optimizing user search results than sorting out websites on the basis of ranks.
+The SEO and Google Rankbrain together have a single target—the person who is carrying out the search.
+However, Rankbrain is more dedicated towards analyzing and optimizing user’s search results than sorting out websites on the basis of ranks.
 So, major overhaul in the existing SEO approach is not required, just keeping it focused and constructing on technical enhancements such as site speed will augur well.

 Google’s history and exploration of the field of Machine learning is nothing new.
 Its target is to incessantly expand and improve its service.
-Embedded in Machine Learning, Rankbrain along with Google’s existing search engine algorithm can provide better results to user queries.
-It employs mathematical functions and radical learning of language semantics to interpret more about how and why people search and apply those conclusions to search results in future.
-It is not hardwired to respond in a specific pre-programmed way; rather it can update itself gradually.
+Embedded in Machine Learning, Rankbrain, along with Google’s existing search engine algorithm, can provide better results to user queries.
+It employs mathematical functions and radical learning of language semantics to interpret more about how and why people search and apply those conclusions to search results in the future.
+It is not hard-wired to respond in a specific pre-programmed way; rather, it can update itself gradually.
 Ultimately, Rankbrain is a remarkable and an important addition to Google’s search algorithm.
 The misconception that Google is renouncing its control on monitoring search results is rather incorrect.
 The company is actually incorporating another module into its highly complex search algorithm.
-With Google handing out around 3 billion searches including 450 million unique searches per day, there is obviously a need to use machine learning to muddle through the steep demand of its users.
+With Google handing out around 3 billion searches, including 450 million unique searches per day, there is obviously a need to use machine learning to muddle through the steep demand of its users.